CESSProject/cess-course/team-project.md

 Based on [CESS whitepaper](https://docs.cess.cloud/core/readme/whitepaper), [CESS doc **Concepts** section](https://docs.cess.cloud/core/concepts), or the docs section in general, write on one of the following subjects:
    - a critique on the CESS architecture & tokenomics: where it can be improved and any potential weakness.
    - a proposal on the dApp you dream to build on top of CESS.
-If there is a frontend/client side, please include a sketch or low-fidelity mockups of the app.
+If there is a front end/client side, please include a sketch or low-fidelity mockups of the app.
    - a user experience report on using the CESS platform overall, it can be on the dApps, connecting to CESS chain, storing and retrieving object data via DeOSS, running the miner applications.

 The writeup should be between 1,000 - 3,000 words.